aqilmarwan/fastdiff/README.md

 ### Serving

+`inference/` is a FastAPI service exposing three endpoints :-

+- `GET /variants`

+- `POST /generate` (SSE)

+- `GET /healthz`

-`inference/` is a FastAPI service exposing three endpoints — `GET /variants`, `POST /generate` (SSE), and `GET /healthz`. `TensorRTBackend` keeps an LRU set of engine bundles hot in VRAM (`max_resident`), runs the denoise loop, and measures cold-load / denoise / VAE latency, throughput, and peak VRAM around the real work.
+`TensorRTBackend` keeps an LRU set of
+engine bundles hot in VRAM (`max_resident`), runs the denoise loop, and measures
+cold-load / denoise / VAE latency, throughput, and peak VRAM around the real work.
-Engine bundles are synced from S3 into the pod by an init container — nothing is downloaded from Hugging Face at request time.
-A single `POST /generate` on the real plane flows like this:
+Engine bundles are synced from S3 into the pod by an init container — nothing is
+downloaded from Hugging Face at request time.
+A single `POST /generate` on the
+real plane flows like this:

 ```mermaid